petaverse-cloud/pv-docs-site/docs/petority/4_devices/5_light-sound.md

 ---

 # Sound Customization
-Wagguracy is all about tailoring your pet tracking and monitoring experience to suit your preferences.
+WAGGURACY is all about tailoring your pet tracking and monitoring experience to suit your preferences.

-In this comprehensive guide, we'll explore how you can personalize your Wagguracy experience by selecting **sound types**, and customizing your pet's **recall**.
+In this comprehensive guide, we'll explore how you can personalize your WAGGURACY experience by selecting **sound types**, and customizing your pet's **recall**.
 By adjusting these settings, you can better manage and protect your pet.

 ![Tag light](/img/light-sound/Light-and-Sound.jpg)

 ## 1. Sound Choices: Tailoring Audio Cues to Your Liking
-Wagguracy understands that every pet and owner has unique preferences.
+WAGGURACY understands that every pet and owner has unique preferences.
 That's why it offers a selection of sound choices, including the option to customize your pet's recall sound.

 **Default Sounds:**

-The Wagguracy system includes a sound for pet recall.
+The WAGGURACY system includes a sound for pet recall.
 This is carefully designed to be pet-friendly and attention-grabbing.

 **Customizing Pet Recall Sound: Make It Your Own**

-One of Wagguracy's standout features is the ability to personalize your pet's recall sound.
+One of WAGGURACY's standout features is the ability to personalize your pet's recall sound.
 This allows you to use a sound that resonates with your pet and captures their attention effectively.

 Here's how to do it:

 **Step 1:** Access Settings:

-+ Open the Wagguracy app on your Android or iOS device and log in to your account.
++ Open the WAGGURACY app on your Android or iOS device and log in to your account.

 **Step 2:** Navigate to Sound Customization: